dojo/docs/djConfig.rst

 -------------

 afterOnLoad: true
   (defaults to false).
 Set to true if you are attempting to inject dojo.js into the page after the initial page load has occurred.
+Only works with a **built** dojo.js, it does not work the dojo.js directly from source control.

 .. code-block :: html